countable-web/open-source-corporation/peopleops/getting_started/EVALUATION.md

    * Work towards a clear, shared goal with the client.
 Follow up on discussions in a constructive way (with respect to objectives).
 Once it's clear, prototype something to validate assumptions as quickly as possible.
    * Be competent in more than 1 technical track, and has basic knowledge of all 4.
    * Has an AOR, makes progress on it.
-   * Takes responsibility for clients' results.
+   * Takes responsibility for clients' business results.
 Don't blame the client, or external factors.
 Find a way to achieve the desired outcome regardless.
+Maximize iteration speed to get closer quickly.
 Take accountability for our team's role in business objectives and project health.

 ### Level 4